cuiwei118/STAR/README.md

 # STAR
-The official PyTorch implementation of "Stage-wise Spectral -Temporal-Spatial Representation Learning for Satellite Image Time Series Crop Classification".
+The official PyTorch implementation of "Sketch and Paint: A Structural-Temporal Aware Refinement Network for Fine-grained Crop Mapping on Satellite Image Time Series".

 ⏳ Our paper is currently under peer review.
 The code will be released shortly.